V4Fire/Client/src/core/dom/README.md

 ## Submodules

-* `intersection-watcher` - this module provides API to track elements entering or leaving the viewport;
+* `intersection-watcher` - this module provides an API to track elements entering or leaving the viewport;
 * `resize-watcher` - this module provides an API for more convenient work with [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).

 ## Functions